LDAP/merian/README.md

 For common Vulkan objects a wrapper is provided that holds a shared pointer on its parent.
 This is to ensure that dependent objects (Command Buffer → Pool → Device) are destructed in the right order automagically.
 You should never need to call `destroy()` or `free()` manually.
-Keep in mind to keep a reference to the shared pointers to prevent frequent object construction and destruction.
+Keep in mind to hold a reference to the shared pointers to prevent frequent object construction and destruction.
 Whenever you create objects by yourself you should consider using `make_shared<Class>(..)`.
 If a `std::bad_weak_ptr` is thrown you should have used `make_shared<>(...)` instead of creating the object directly.